saravanks/blogerist-saravan/README.md

 - Netlify deploy configuration
 - Netlify forms functionality
 - Discus commenting added to each blog post
-- Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
+- Perfect score on Lighthouse for SEO, Accessibility and Performance
 - ..and more

 ## Prerequisites